Gabrielle Bonheur “Coco” Chanel (19 August 1883 – 10 January 1971)

-She also created her famous Chanel No.5 scent and this has been a lasting trademark.
+She also created her famous Chanel No.5 scent, and this has become a lasting trademark.

 “In 1919 I woke up famous.
 I’d never guessed it.
 If I’d known I was famous, I’d have stolen away and wept.
 I was stupid.
 I was supposed to be intelligent.
 I was sensitive and very dumb.”

-It was in the post war period that she felt the need for a revolution in women’s clothes.
+In the post-war period, she felt the need for a revolution in women’s clothes.
 She began by liberating women from the bondage of the corset and encouraged a casual but elegant range of clothes.

 – Dior on Coco Chanel.